-- Insurance coverage: Health insurance coverage has been identified as a key social determinant of health and is one of the largest barriers to health care access.
+- Insurance coverage (including lack thereof): Health insurance coverage has been identified as a key social determinant of health domain and is one of the largest barriers to health care access.
 Lack of health insurance contributes to health disparities.
-For example, patients who are underinsured or uninsured may forgo or delay necessary care, which impacts the quality and outcomes of care they receive. - Access to technology (e.g., broadband internet access or tablets): Patients without access to technology, as well as patients who lack digital literacy, may not be able to receive timely and clinically appropriate care via telehealth.
-This barrier unnecessarily delays care and adversely impacts outcomes and quality of care. - Forms of economic insecurity such as, but not limited to, housing or food insecurity: Patients with one or more forms of economic insecurity may have to choose between medical care and other financial demands.
-The stress of such choices adversely impacts the patient's overall physical and mental health.
-When forced to choose, medical care may be a lower immediate priority despite the significant financial impact that delaying care may have on an individual's overall economic security. - Availability of caregiver support.
+For example, patients who are underinsured or uninsured may forgo or delay necessary care, which impacts the quality and outcomes of care they receive. - Access to technology (e.g., broadband internet access or tablets): Patients without access to technology and digital literacy may not be able to receive timely and clinically appropriate care via telehealth; thereby, delaying care and adversely impacting outcomes and quality of care. - Forms of economic insecurity such as, but not limited to, housing or food insecurity: Patients with one or more forms of economic insecurity may have to choose between medical care and responding to other financial demands.
+The stress of such choices adversely impacts the overall physical and mental health of the individual.
+When forced to choose, medical care may be a lower immediate priority despite the significant financial impact delaying care can have on an individual's overall economic security. - Availability of caregiver support.
 Lack of caregiver support creates access challenges that may reinforce health disparities. - Health literacy.
-The patient's ability to obtain, process, and understand basic health information and services needed to make appropriate health decisions and follow instructions for treatment must o be assessed.
+The patient's ability to obtain, process, and understand basic health information and services needed to make appropriate health decisions and follow instructions for treatment needs to be assessed.
 Health literacy is not restricted to only a person's ability to read and write.
-Communication disorders cause difficulties with processing and using health information.
-Other factors that play a role in how well someone understands health information received through hearing, seeing, and reading include: - o experience with the health care system, - cultural and linguistic factors, - the format of materials, and - how information is communicated.
+If a person also has a communication disorder, it can increase their difficulties with processing and using health information.
+Other factors that play a role in how well someone understands health information that they receive through hearing, seeing, and reading include: - o experience with the health care system, - o cultural and linguistic factors, - the format of materials, and - how information is communicated.

-As CMS collects additional health equity SPADEs and develops longitudinal data associated with their impact on quality and outcomes, ASHA recommends sharing this information with providers via designated mechanisms, such as confidential feedback reports, to help further the goal of health equity.
-However, data sharing is not enough.
-Although providers in many settings, particularly post-acute care settings, have access to some of this data, it is unclear if the data is used it in a meaningful way to improve the quality of care for patients.
+As CMS collects additional health equity SPADEs and develops longitudinal data associated with their impact on quality and outcomes, ASHA recommends sharing this information with providers via a mechanism such as confidential feedback reports to help further the goal of health equity.
+But data sharing is not enough.
+Providers in many settings, particularly post-acute care settings, have access to some of this data now; however, it is unclear if they use it in any meaningful way to improve the quality of care for the patients they treat.

 ASHA recommends that CMS identify how to hold providers accountable for utilizing the health equity data to improve care for their patients through corrective action plans or other means.
-For example, as CMS moves from reporting to performance on quality and health equity metrics, it may apply a payment penalty to providers who do not use health equity data to improve care for their patient populations or apply a bonus for those who do so systematically.
+For example, as CMS moves from reporting to performance on quality and health equity metrics, it could apply a payment penalty to providers who do not use health equity data to effectively improve care for their patient populations or apply a bonus for those who do so systematically.